hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 So I wrapped the pretty [`FormatEvent`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/trait.FormatEvent.html) implementation with another writer.

-This [`HtmlWriter`](https://github.com/hds/hegdenu.net/blob/main/resources/tracing-tokio/src/writer.rs) takes the output and converts ANSI escape codes to HTML.
+This [`HtmlWriter`](https://github.com/hds/hegdenu.net/blob/main/resources/tracing-tokio-tasks/src/writer.rs) takes the output and converts ANSI escape codes to HTML.

 Fantastic!

-Now I have pretty output.
+Now I have pretty output on my web-site.

-Unfortunately it's pretty slow.
+But it's very slow.

 The `fmt` layer writes bytes out.

-So these had to be read into a (UTF-8) `&str` and then get converted.
+These have to be read into a (UTF-8) `&str` and then get converted.

-Which required another copy of the data.
+Which requires another copy of the data.

-Then it was all written out.
+Then it's all written out.

 My bet is that something in the [ansi_to_html](https://docs.rs/ansi-to-html/latest/ansi_to_html/) crate is slowing things down.